copyrat90/iso_butano/README.md

 ### 2. `iso_bn::random` class

-This adds getters & setters to the internal seed in `bn::random`.
+This adds getters & setters for the internal seeds in `bn::random`.

 ## License